ryanblakeley/terrafarm-frontend/NOTES/ROADMAP/README.md

-# Roadmap
+# Terrafarm Roadmap

-Below is a roadmap of potential Terrafarm features and releases.
+Planned and potential features and releases.

 ## 0.8.1